3.1 TOAMatrix

 ## 10 NA NA 310.46417 NA NA NA 2021-05-08 20:46:44

-objects show relative detection times to make the underlying data more human readable.
+TOAMatrix objects show relative detection times to make the underlying data more human readable.

-The reference time stamp (0 seconds) is stored as the attribute "start_time"
+The reference time stamp (0 seconds) is stored as the attribute "start_time".

 In the case of composite tags composed of two tags operating at different frequencies, we can combine these detections into a single TOA matrix.